In order to receive a Alberta High School Diploma, students must complete a MINIMUM of one Grade 11 Science course (20 or 24 level).

 Biology 30 is about molecular biology, genetics, human physiology and reproduction.

-Students gain advanced experiences in scientific thinking and writing through lab activities.
-For more information visit our Advanced Placement page.
+Biology 30/35 AP students gain advanced experiences in scientific thinking and writing through lab activities.

 5 credits